 Inbound trunk

-Inbound trunk may be presented in Originating and Terminating records.
+Inbound trunk may be present in the Originating and Terminating records.

 • Originating—Identifies the trunk for inbound calls from an on-prem deployment integrated with Webex Calling (dial plan, unknown extension, or unknown number when org has “Call Routing between Webex Calling and premises” set to “Legacy behavior”).